-From big leaguers to little leaguers, players check this first when they get to the ballfield and throw their bat bag into the dugout.
+From big leaguers to little league, this is the first thing players check when they walk into the dugout.
 That's right, the lineup card for that day's game.
 And, although every spot in the lineup is important, a player's spot in the lineup is important, right?
 Which spot in the lineup is the best?
 Early in the lineup or late?
-Leading off an inning or having the potential of runners on base?
+Leading off an inning or having the RBI potential of runners on base?

 Sets the tone.

 The leadoff spot.
 Who wouldn’t want to be the first one to hit?
 This spot is vital to get the game started off on the right foot and set the flow of the game.
 Here, you want a hitter who has the ability to get on base, either with a hit or a walk.
 Speed is usually key, as well as somebody who can make contact and not strike out.
 For example, Game 1 of the 2015 World Series.
 Alcides Escobar of the Kansas City Royals led off the game with an inside-the-park home run against the New York Mets, which set the tone of the game and the whole series.
-Some other notable leadoff hitters include Craig Biggio, Ichiro Suzuki, Kenny Lofton, and Jose Altuve.
+Some other notable leadoff hitters include Rickey Henderson, Ichiro Suzuki, Mookie Betts, and Jose Altuve.

 Batting 2nd…

-Assuming the leadoff man does their job, it’s the player in the “2 spot” that moves the runner into scoring position for the upcoming power hitters.
-This spot keeps the momentum going.
-Typically given to the “sacrifice specialists”, this place on the lineup card is saved for those who are good at laying down bunts or hitting the ball to the opposite field.
-Stereotypical two-hole hitters also have above-average speed and power with the ability to drive in runs.
+Assuming the leadoff man does their job, it’s the player in the “2 spot” that moves the runner into scoring position for the prominent power hitters in the lineup.
+The 2 spot's job is to keep the momentum going.
+Historically given to the “sacrifice specialists”, this place in the lineup was saved for those who are good at laying down bunts or hitting the ball to the opposite field.
+However, recent changes within the game have led to certain teams utilizing the 2 spot for their most complete player.
 For example, Mike Trout hit second for the Angels in the early part of his career leading him to MLB Rookie of the Year in 2012 and AL MVP in 2014.
-Some other notable players that bat second are Chase Utley, Derek Jeter, and Dustin Pedroia.
+More recently, All Stars such as Bobby Witt Jr, Shohei Ohtani, and Juan Soto have held down the 2 spot in their respective lineups.

 Batting 3rd…